microsoft/private-openai-with-apim-for-chargeback/README.md

 [Tiktoken](https://www.nuget.org/packages/Tiktoken/1.1.2#show-readme-container) library is used to calculate tokens when "stream" is set as "true" to stream back partial progress from GPT models.
 *If stream is set, partial message deltas will be sent, Tokens will be sent as data-only server-sent events as they become available, with the stream terminated by a data: [DONE] message.*

+#### TODOs
+1. Convert UserAssigned Managed Identity to System Assigned for APIM and Function App
+2. Add script to delete soft deleted resources
+3. Add script to create additional subscription key to apim
+4. UPDATE README.md
+    step by step flow
+    how token is calculated
+    how to create dashboard from app insights querues
+5. add sample app insight queries
+ -- per subscription key
+ -- summary across all subscription keys

+6. add script to create additional subscription key to apim

+#### Nice to Have
+1. Azure Deploy Button
+2. Client App